Pages

 The China Factor: The Cost Floor May Collapse

-DeepSeek's emergence earlier this year changed the global cost equation in ways that have not yet been fully absorbed.
-It demonstrated that frontier-level reasoning can be delivered at 20 to 50 times lower cost than comparable Western models.
-Chinese AI companies benefit from a structural advantage: state-subsidised compute and energy, lower infrastructure costs, and no pressure from shareholders to monetise quickly.
+DeepSeek’s breakthrough in early 2025, and the rapid succession of low-cost Chinese models since, changed the global cost equation in ways that have not been fully absorbed.
+Frontier-level reasoning delivered at a fraction of Western pricing, backed by structural advantages: subsidised compute and energy, lower infrastructure costs, and less shareholder pressure to monetise quickly.

-If DeepSeek-class models gain wide adoption in India, Southeast Asia, Latin America, and Africa, markets where price matters more than geopolitics, the cost barrier to replacing human workers with AI could collapse years ahead of current projections.
+If such models gain wide adoption across India, Southeast Asia, Latin America and Africa, markets where price matters more than geopolitics, the cost barrier falls years ahead of current projections.
+And note that this cuts both ways: cheap models accelerate displacement of routine work, but they equally accelerate the access story told above.
+The same collapsing cost floor that threatens the call-centre agent makes the AI-assisted rural clinic viable.
 The West will move more cautiously, constrained by data sovereignty and regulatory anxiety.
 The Global South may move faster, precisely because it cannot afford to be slow.

-This creates a two-speed world of AI adoption, and, by extension, a two-speed world of displacement.
-That asymmetry deserves far more attention than it currently receives in the global policy conversation.
+This creates a two-speed world of AI adoption, and, by extension, a two-speed world of both displacement and inclusion.
+That asymmetry deserves far more attention than it receives in the global policy conversation, which remains written almost entirely from the vantage point of high-wage economies.

 AI as an Equaliser: The Welfare Dimension

-If AI reduces the cost of food, health, and education by 50 to 80 percent, the question is no longer simply "who loses their job?"
-It becomes "what kind of society do we build with the surplus?"
+If AI reduces the cost of food, health and education by half or more, the question is no longer simply “who loses their job?”
+It becomes “what kind of society do we build with the surplus?”
 That is a question of political will, not technology.

 The Question That Actually Matters

 The debate has moved on from whether AI will displace human workers.
-That question is settled.
-The debate now is: which humans, doing which tasks, on what timeline, under which cost structures, and critically, will the new categories of work emerge quickly enough, and be accessible enough, to absorb those displaced?
+The debate now is: which humans, doing which tasks, in which geographies, on what timeline, under which cost structures, and, critically, will the new categories of work emerge quickly enough, and be accessible enough, to absorb those displaced?

-The cost ceiling revealed by Microsoft, Uber, and others is real.
-It slows the slope.
-It forces selectivity.
-It creates space for societies to adapt rather than absorb a vertical shock.
+The cost ceiling revealed by Microsoft, Uber and others is real.
+It slows the slope, forces selectivity, and creates space for societies to adapt rather than absorb a vertical shock.
 But it does not alter the destination.
-The direction of travel has not changed — only the gradient of the curve.
+The direction of travel has not changed, only the gradient of the curve.
+And the gradient, as the radiology test shows, points in different directions in different places: downward for routine work in saturated markets, upward for services in markets that never had them.

 The most important investment any individual, institution, or government can make right now is not in AI itself.
 It is in the human capacity to navigate the transition: to identify which skills will compound in value, which roles are building toward the new categories, and which paths are quietly narrowing.

 “AI will not erase human value.
-It will redraw the map of where that value lives,and whether we prepare to inhabit that new terrain is the defining human challenge of this decade.”
+It will redraw the map of where that value lives, and whether we prepare to inhabit that new terrain is the defining challenge of this decade.”